kubedb/website/content/articles/deploy-cassandra-via-kubernetes-cassandra-operator/index.md

 ```
 Within a short time all the pods in kubedb namespace will start running.
 If all pod statuses are running, we can move on to the next phase.

+For any confusion reguarding KubeDB installation, you can follow the [KubeDB-Setup](https://kubedb.com/docs/latest/setup/) page.

 ### Create a Namespace
 After that, we'll create a new namespace in which we will deploy Cassandra.
 In this case, we have created cassandra-demo namespace, but you can create namespace with any name that you want.
 To create the namespace, we can use the following command: